-- Ascended Extra: Patsy has a much larger role in the musical than he did in the movie, essentially replacing Sir Bedevere as Arthur's constant companion.
+- Ascended Extra: Patsy has a much larger role in the musical than he did in the movie, where he had exactly one line (you know which one), essentially replacing Sir Bedevere as Arthur's constant companion.

 - Audience Participation: The knights discover that the Grail's location is underneath a seat in the audience; the exact seat depends on the seat labeling conventions of the theater in question.
 The person sitting there is subsequently brought onstage and given the award for "Most Helpful Peasant".

 - Audience Participation Song: "Always Look on the Bright Side of Life" from Monty Python's Life of Brian, because we defy you to find a single Python fan who doesn't know it.
 The curtain call reprise encourages participation, in fact.